Phineas/lanyard/README.md

 ### KV

 Lanyard KV is a a dynamic, real-time key->value store which is added to the Lanyard user API response.
+When a KV pair is updated, a PRESENCE_UPDATE for the user will also be emitted through the Lanyard socket.

+#### Use cases

+- Configuration values for your website
+- Configuration values for Lanyard 3rd party projects
+- Dynamic data for your website/profile (e.g. current location)

 #### Limits